| REO Glossary of Terms | |

 Earnest Money

 - An amount of money given with the offer to purchase as a "good faith" gesture of the buyer's serious intent.
-Although not required by law in
+Although not required by law in California, most institutional sellers require a deposit in escrow with an offer.
+The more the better, but 1-3% is sufficient.

 Fee Simple